dazhbog/loadBalancer/README.txt

  * Public port e.g. 8000 -->|----> basePort+1
  *                          |----> basePort+2
  *
+ * MIT Licence.
+Marios Georgiou 2014
  */

+/*   Just edit the config.json file to get started and run with "node loadBalancer.js" */

 "publicPort" 	: "8000",
 public port where the device/client connects to